-- If meeting online, try to use a familiar platform that automatically displays attendee names.
+- If meeting online, try to use familiar technology that automatically displays attendee names.

 - If meeting indoors, open windows and screen doors as much as possible for related ventilation.

-- If you are a caregiver, do make sure to involve the person with dementia in preparations, especially with tasks they can still do or enjoy.
+- If you are a caregiver, do make sure to involve the person living with dementia in preparations.
+Include them in tasks they can do or enjoy.

 - Keep everyone's favourite foods in mind, while also being mindful that too much rich food can result in discomfort.